-Government options for reducing student loans
+Government options for reducing student loan debt

-Before we talk about the private companies professing to help you wipe out student loan debt, let’s start with the official debt relief options offered by the government.
+Let’s start with the official debt relief options offered by the government.

-Loan consolidation.
-Another option to reduce payments may be to consolidate your loans.
-If you have multiple government loans, you can apply, at no cost, for a consolidation loan.
+Loan consolidation: Another option to reduce payments may be to consolidate your loans.
+If you have multiple government loans, you can apply — at no cost — for a consolidation loan.
 This turns your multiple loans and monthly payments into one loan and one (hopefully lower) payment amount.

 There are also several income-based repayment options:

-- Income-Based Repayment Plan.
+- Income-Based Repayment Plan

-- Pay as You Earn Repayment Plan.
+- Pay as You Earn Repayment Plan

-- Income-Contingent Repayment Plan.
+- Income-Contingent Repayment Plan

 These plans all have monthly payments tied to your income and can be ideal if you find yourself stuck in a low-wage job.
-For some programs, you may need a partial hardship to qualify, but after 20 to 25 years of repayment, any remaining debt is forgiven.

 Using a third-party company